Prefixes & Suffixes

 Take subversive: sub- (under/against) + vers (to turn) + -ive (tending to).
 Subversive = tending to undermine or turn against authority.

-Two or three parts, decoded separately, give you the full meaning.
+Two or three parts, decoded separately, give you the full meaning, even if you've never seen the word before.

 Common Pitfalls